joncursi/cheddur-whitepaper/whitepaper.md

       \vspace{5mm}

-      {\Large A monetized Yelp for the crypto community.}
+      {\Large A monetized version of Yelp for the cryptocurrency community.}

       \vspace{15mm}